2021

 HMPS

-Concerns summary National Probation Service Approved Premises staff and management were unaware of and not implementing policies for managing residents' prescribed medication.
+Concerns summary (AI summary) National Probation Service Approved Premises staff and management were unaware of and not implementing policies for managing residents' prescribed medication.
 Procedures were absent, and staff had not read essential safety documents, indicating broader safety failures.